Cyclosa argenteoalba: Decorations

 These spiders often attach linear silk decorations, referred to as stabilimenta, above or below the web's hub (where the spider waits for their prey).
-These decorations can come in many forms, including zigzag bands, linear, cross shapes, disk shapes, or spiral shapes.
+These decorations can come in many forms, including zig-zag bands, linear, cross shapes, disk shapes, or spiral shapes.
 They will often hang the remains of prey from their web as well.
-(6) When they relocate and build new webs, they do not transfer any old decorations or debris to its new web.
+When they relocate and build new webs, they do not transfer any old decorations or debris to the new web.
 Not all C. argenteoalba webs contain decorations.
-These decorations do not attract prey like they do in other species of spiders, but instead help protect them from their own predators.
-This was determined through experiments where the spiders produced longer silk decorations when there was an increased predation risk, but was not affected by the amount of available prey.
-Web decorations reflect UV light, which birds and insects that prey on C. argenteoalba are sensitive to.
+These decorations do not attract prey like they do in other species of spiders, but instead help protect them from predators.
+This was determined through experiments where spiders produced longer silk decorations when there was an increased predation risk, but was not affected by the amount of available prey.
+Web decorations reflect ultraviolet light, which birds and insects that prey on C. argenteoalba are sensitive to.
 Their predators may not be able to distinguish the decorations from the spider itself and therefore be deceived about the size of the spider.

 Life cycle and reproduction

-C. argenteoalba usually produce two generations per year, and occasionally will produce three.
+C. argenteoalba usually produce two generations per year, but occasionally will produce three.
 Typically, they will reproduce in May, August, and sometimes October, and during these times their body mass is at its seasonal peak.
 After females have laid their eggs, their abdomens are noticeably smaller, which makes their reproduction easier to study.
 Females avoid laying eggs in their webs, instead opting to lay them in the surrounding area.
 Spiderlings will emerge from their egg sacs after about a month.
-Overwintering occurs as they mature and then they begin building their webs in March.
+Overwintering occurs as they mature, and then they begin building their webs in March.
 In comparison to other cyclosa species (C. octotuberculata and C. seduculata), C. argenteoalba have a rapid growth rate, a lower survival rate and a larger relative clutch size with smaller eggs.
-These characteristics lead to them having a larger investment in reproduction in order to counteract the lower survival rate of the species.
-C. argenteoalba also shows a more prominent reduction in clutch size the second time they lay eggs in a year compared to the first.
+These characteristics lead to a larger investment in reproduction in order to counteract the lower survival rate of the species.
+C. argenteoalba also show a more prominent reduction in clutch size the second time they lay eggs in a year compared to the first.

 Mating

 Courtship and copulation

-The courtship ritual of C. argenteoalba begins with the male producing a mating thread, then jerking and poking this tread with its legs.
+The courtship ritual of C. argenteoalba begins with the male producing a mating thread, then jerking and poking this thread with its legs.
 If the female accepts, they copulate while hanging from this mating thread and often rotate around the vertical line.
 Females have two genital openings.
-Males have two pedipalps as well, and they usually use both in succession in order to fill up each of the female's genital openings.
+Males have two pedipalps, and they usually use both in succession in order to fill up each of the female's genital openings.
 They then must repeat their courtship ritual in order to begin filling up the female's second opening.